truzo/tomango-2018/site/content/blog/whats-tipple-finding-right-online-marketing-mix.md

 **Tasting tips*:*

-	<li>Good for [ecommerce](http://www.tomango.co.uk/creates/web/ecommerce/) sites and for more competitive search terms
+- Good for [ecommerce](http://www.tomango.co.uk/creates/web/ecommerce/) sites and for more competitive search terms
-	<li>Get started immediately for an instant boost of traffic
+- Get started immediately for an instant boost of traffic
-	<li>If you've got the budget, this is well worth a look
+- If you've got the budget, this is well worth a look